Demonstration and performance of an online data selection algorithm for liquid argon time projection chambers using MicroBooNE: Algorithm Development and Online Demonstration

 Figure~\ref{fig:tottime} shows the total processing time per drift region for running all three processes for the selected drift regions.
-The total processing time distribution peaks at around $1195~\mu\text{s}$, while the mean value is slightly higher ($1315~\mu\text{s}$), reflecting a small population of events with longer than average processing durations, but remains lower than the maximum allowed latency of $2.3\,$ms. Since the average processing time is below $2.3\,$ms, the system processes events faster than they arrive and therefore keeps up without backing up.
-This demonstrates that the algorithm is fast enough to keep up with the detector rates in an online system.\\
+The total processing time distribution peaks at around $1132~\mu\text{s}$, while the mean value is slightly higher ($1302~\mu\text{s}$), reflecting a small population of events with longer than average processing durations.
+Since the average processing time is below $2.3\,$ms, this demonstrates that the algorithm is fast enough to keep up with the detector rates in an online system.
+Nevertheless, while the average throughput is comfortably sufficient for sustained operation, we acknowledge that rare, high-multiplicity bursts could lead to temporary buffer build-up in a fully online implementation.
+Additional buffering strategies and/or further algorithmic optimization may be required for deployment in a production real-time system.

+The framework was executed on a server equipped with dual-socket Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Gold 6130 CPUs (32 physical cores, 64 threads total) and 93\,GB of RAM, running CentOS 7 with Linux kernel 3.10.0-1160.102.1.el7.x86\_64.
+This server was readily available for this demonstration as part of the MicroBooNE DAQ infrastructure, and represents a 2017-era server platform whose compute density and energy efficiency are significantly below current commodity hardware.
+More modern mainstream processors generally provide multiple times the per-core performance and higher overall throughput for CPU-intensive workloads.